cchance27/BackhaulCsvToKmz/Readme.md

 * **Channel Sizes** - Currently only supports 40mhz and 120mhz channel sizes for line thickness
 * **XML Generation Improvement** - Don't like the way I'm doing the XML generation but it works for now and other ways are much more fussy.
 * **Error Checking** - Seriously haven't put any yet
-* **KMZ Compression** - LOL scripts called generate-link-kmz but i don't have it compressing the kml to kmz yet, minor but not done.
+* **KMZ Compression** - Scripts called generate-link-kmz but i don't have it compressing the kml to kmz yet, minor but not done.